Lord Hugh Seymour (Conway)

 Being paid off following the end of hostilities in 1783, Seymour Conway shared a house in Conduit Street with his brother George and the riotous Captain John Willett Payne, spending much wasteful time drinking and socialising in the company of the Prince of Wales.
 This rakish existence was fortunately curtailed with his marriage on 3 April 1786 to Lady Anne Waldegrave.

-During the Nookta Sound dispute of 1790 he joined the Canada 74, but after being struck on the head by a lead whilst taking soundings he was later taken ill and was forced to retire to the country for almost a year to recuperate, being replaced by Captain Erasmus Gower.
+During the Spanish Armament of 1790 he joined the Canada 74, but after being struck on the head by a lead whilst taking soundings he was later taken ill and was forced to retire to the country for almost a year to recuperate, being replaced by Captain Erasmus Gower.

-In February 1793 Seymour Conway was appointed to the newly commissioning Leviathan 74, part of Vice-Admiral Lord Hood’s Mediterranean fleet which went out in May, and he served at the occupation of Toulon from 27 August.
+In February 1793 Seymour Conway was appointed to the newly commissioning Leviathan 74, part of Vice-Admiral Lord Hood s Mediterranean fleet which went out in May, and he served at the occupation of Toulon from 27 August.
 Having been sent home overland with despatches he briefly returned to the Leviathan in the Mediterranean before joining the Channel fleet.
 The day before the Battle of the Glorious First of June his command was rescued by the flagship, Queen Charlotte 100, when she was in danger of losing her foremast and had already lost the use of her wheel.
 On the day of the battle the Leviathan performed very well, especially in battering and dismasting the Amerique 74, but she suffered casualties of ten men killed and thirty-three wounded.
-Seymour Conway’s part in the action was rewarded when he was appointed a colonel of marines on 4 July.
+Seymour Conway s part in the action was rewarded when he was appointed a colonel of marines on 4 July.
+Following the mutiny on the Culloden 74, Captain Thomas Troubridge, he was sent aboard with Captain Hon.
+Thomas Pakenham to speak with the delegates and bring them back to duty.

 Upon the death of his father in early 1795 he dropped the name Conway and became, simply, Seymour.
 In March he was appointed a lord of the admiralty, but he continued his service at sea and operated out of Portsmouth whilst still holding this post until 1798.
 From the spring of 1795 he commissioned, captained and then having been promoted rear-admiral on 1 June flew his flag aboard the Glorious First of June prize Sans Pareil 80, Captain William Browell, and he was on that vessel at the Battle of Lorient on 23 June where she was one of the first ships into the action, suffering the largest casualties in the fleet of ten men killed and two wounded.